robertmartinsen/robertmartinsen/README.md

 ### Hi there 👋

-I'm Robert Martinsen and currently studying Front-end development at Noroff Bergen.
+I'm Robert Martinsen and currently studying Front-end development at Noroff.